weamibrahim/Personal-Budget/readme.md

 ## **FEATURES**

 - **User-friendly Interface**<br>
-  The website offers a  user-friendly interface for easy and enjoyable food discovery and online ordering.
+  The website offers a  user-friendly interface .